pertusa/programming2/oop/oop.md

 - Compilation: in C++, the compiler translates a source program into a program in object code (not executable yet)
 - Link: the **linker** of C++ joins the program in object code with the language (C/C++) libraries and generates the executable

-In C ++, the two phases are carried out at the same time with the following instruction:
+In C++, the two phases are carried out at the same time with the following instruction:

 ```
 g++ program.cc -o program